 Housekeeping has always been critical to hotel success, but the way cleanliness looks at hotels is changing.
 Once a behind-the-scenes operation, guests now want clear signs of cleaning activities.
 The increasingly popular “last cleaned” charts in guest rooms and public areas are one example of making cleanliness more visible.

-Some building occupants have reported feeling comforted by the gentle hum of autonomous vacuum sweepers at work.
-It’s a demonstration of both cleanliness and social distancing commitment.
-That’s because commercial robot vacuums, like Whiz, developed in partnership with Brain OS and ICE Robotics, allow employers to spread staff members out across the facility and gives them the tools to do more on their own.
+Some building occupants have reported feeling comforted by the gentle hum of autonomous vacuum sweepers at work, as it's demonstration of cleanliness that works round the clock.
+That’s because commercial robot vacuums, like Whiz, developed in partnership with Brain OS and ICE Robotics, allow employers to spread staff members out across the facility and give them the tools to do more on their own.

 -